Private Breast Ultrasound Scan

 - Many cancers are not visible on ultrasound.
 Many calcifications seen on mammography cannot be seen on ultrasound.
 Some early breast cancers only show up as calcifications on mammography.
 MRI findings that are due to cancer are not always seen with ultrasound.

-- Biopsy may be recommended to determine if a suspicious abnormality is cancer or not.
+- A biopsy may be recommended to determine if a suspicious abnormality is a cancer or not.

 - Most suspicious findings on ultrasound scan that require biopsy are not cancers.

 - Many facilities do not offer ultrasound screening, and the procedure may not be covered by some insurance plans.

 Price of the breast Ultrasound Scan: £159.00 (Both Breasts £189)